Winx Club: Magical Fairy Party

-Winx Club: Magical Fairy Party is a 2012 video game from Nickelodeon.
-It was released by D3Publisher on October 30, 2012, for the Nintendo DS and received positive reviews.
-The game is based on the CGI-animated episodes of Winx Club that were co-produced by Nickelodeon.
+Winx Club: Magical Fairy Party is a 2012 video game developed by 1st Playable Productions, and published by D3Publisher on October 30, 2012 for the Nintendo DS.

+It is the tenth video game based on the animated series Winx Club, and the first one published during the time the series was co-produced by Nickelodeon.
 It was part of a two-game partnership between Nickelodeon and D3Publisher, with the other game being Victorious: Taking the Lead.
+It received positive reviews.

 Gameplay

 Unlike most Nintendo DS titles, Winx Club: Magical Fairy Party is played vertically instead of horizontally, which requires the player to hold the DS system sideways like a book.
 The game is played by tapping the stylus on the touch screen.

 The storyline covers a year at Alfea College for Fairies, where the player is a new student.
 The player designs the new fairy by choosing from hundreds of different clothing and wing designs.
 Through a series of minigames, the player helps prepare for an end-of-year party.
 Each of these games is based on one of the six main characters from Winx Club.
-The minigames are Bloom's Fireworks (making fireworks by matching shapes), Stella's Cakes (decorating a cake), Tecna's Poster Shop (designing and coloring posters), Aisha's Alchemy (connecting straws to mix fruit punch), Musa's Music (choosing a soundtrack by collecting music notes), and Flora's Centerpieces (decorating a plant centerpiece).
+The minigames are Bloom's Fireworks (making fireworks by matching shapes), Stella's Cakes (decorating a cake), Tecna's Poster Store (designing and coloring posters), Aisha's Alchemy (connecting straws to mix fruit punch), Musa's Music (choosing a soundtrack by collecting music notes), and Flora's Centerpieces (decorating a plant centerpiece).